10 Lower Back Pain Relief Exercises – That Work Great!

 As well, this is a Go-To Pose to counter any of the back extension exercises.

 After you’ve relaxed in this position for a few deep breaths, you can extend your arms out and reach in front of your head to get a stretch through the sides of your back.

 You can then place both hands to the right and stretching out to the right for a couple breaths.

 Then go to the left and do the same thing.

-Need More Advanced Help with Low Back Pain?
+Need More Advanced Help?

 Thanks for reading our post and I really hope these exercises, stretches, and poses will make a major difference in your low back pain.

 The key is consistently with the exercises on a daily basis and to get that pain under control, if not eliminated.